 id_token

-When supplied as the response_type parameter in an OAuth 2.0 Authorization Request, a successful response MUST include the parameter id_token, which SHOULD be encoded in the fragment of the response URI.
+When supplied as the response_type parameter in an OAuth 2.0 Authorization Request, a successful response MUST include the parameter id_token.
 The Authorization Server SHOULD NOT return an OAuth 2.0 Authorization Code, Access Token, or Access Token Type in a successful response to the grant request.
 If a redirect_uri is supplied, the User-Agent SHOULD be redirected there after granting or denying access.
-The request MAY include a state parameter, and if so, the server MUST echo its value by adding it to the redirect_uri when issuing either a successful response or an error response.
-Any parameters added to the redirect_uri SHOULD be fragment encoded and MUST NOT be query encoded.
-This applies to both successful responses and error responses.
+The request MAY include a state parameter, and if so, the server MUST echo its value as a response parameter when issuing either a successful response or an error response.
+The default Response Mode for this Response Type is the fragment encoding and the query encoding MUST NOT be used.
+Both successful and error responses SHOULD be returned using the supplied Response Mode, or if none is supplied, using the default Response Mode.

 Returning the id_token in a fragment reduces the likelihood that the id_token leaks during transport and mitigates the associated risks to the privacy of the user (Resource Owner).